-The node argument is the internal SCons node representing the file.
-Use str(node) to fetch the name of the file, and node.get_contents() to fetch contents of the file.
+node - The internal SCons node representing the file.
+Use str(node) to fetch the name of the file, and node.get_contents() to fetch the contents of the file as bytes or node.get_text_contents() to fetch the contents as text.
 Note that the file is not guaranteed to exist before the scanner is called, so the scanner function should check that if there's any chance that the scanned file might not exist (for example, if it's built from other files).